 randa walkinson: consultant, adjunct professor at tufts university

 Randa Wilkinson has worked with the Positive Deviance Initiative in many capacities and has used her experties in facilitating the positive deviance approach in diverse organizations and sectors.
-Randa has over fifteen years of experience in positive deviance in nutrition, healthcare, education and emergency relief.
+Randa has over fifteen years of experience in PD in nutrition, healthcare, education and emergency relief.
 She has worked in the United States, Western and Sub-Saharan Africa, Southeast Asia and the Middle East.

 cole zanetti: family and preventative medicine physician